SeriouslyInc/tylertate/works/_posts/2011-01-01-nutshell-designing-saas-crm-from-scratch.markdown

 ## Where are they now?
 While I ended up leaving Nutshell in 2011 to focus full-time on another startup, the company today has over 30 employees and many happy customers.
-And the three Nutshell founders and CEO are all investors in my startup Crema.co.
+The three Nutshell founders and CEO all went on to become investors in my startup, Crema.co.